 NOTE: Raising the mower body may be helpful in fitting and guiding the deck chute into the blower.

-Install the hitch pin through the hole on the end of each support arm to lock the deck in place (refer to Deck Counterweight Spring Installation photo).
+7. Install the hitch pin through the hole on the end of each support arm to lock the deck in place.
 Two (2) hitch pins are included in the Owner's Packet of materials.